-- Approves the Governor's Headquarters Position Authority budget change proposal, with a shift of seven full-time positions from the temporary help blanket to the department's permanent position authority.
-There is no funding associated with this request as it is a shift of position authority within the department's existing budget. - Approves the total funding level, but defers allocations to the Climate and Energy Package for the Governor's May Revision proposal of \$1.2 billion for the program to address energy arrearages.
-The California Arrearage Payment Program (CAPP) was created in the 2021 budget and provides financial assistance to reduce or eliminate past due energy bills accrued by customers impacted by the COVID-19 pandemic.
-Under the program over 1.5 million residential and commercial accounts received credits towards bill payments. - Approves the Governor's May Revision proposal for the Low-Income Household Water Assistance Program (LIHWAP), with trailer bill language as placeholder.
-The May Revision proposes \$200 million for residential wastewater and water arrearages.
+- Appropriates \$1.2 billion to the Community Services and Development Department for energy utility arrearages, with trailer bill language adopted as part of the Climate and Energy Package. - Approves the Governor's Headquarters Position Authority budget change proposal, with a shift of seven full-time positions from the temporary help blanket to the department's permanent position authority.
+There is no funding associated with this request as it is a shift of position authority within the department's existing budget.

+- Approves the Governor's May Revision proposal for the Low-Income Household Water Assistance Program (LIHWAP), with trailer bill language.
+The May Revision proposed \$200 million for residential wastewater and water arrearages.
 LIHWAP provides financial assistance to low-income Californians to help manage their residential water utility costs. - Approves the Governor's May Revision proposal for increased federal fund authority for the Weatherization Assistance Program.
 The May Revision proposes \$125.3 million onetime in additional federal fund authority for supplement federal funds received from the federal Department of Energy Weatherization Assistance program.